Chivas USA: Final season (2014)

 On February 20, 2014, Major League Soccer purchased Chivas USA from Vergara.
 They announced plans to sell to a buyer dedicated to keeping the club in Los Angeles, as well as a plan to rebrand the club in time for the 2015 MLS season.
-ESPN reported on September 29, 2014, that the club would suspend operations at the end of the MLS regular season, according to multiple sources.
+However, by September 29, 2014 ESPN reported that the club would suspend operations at the end of the MLS regular season, according to multiple sources.

 On September 30, 2014, Grant Wahl of Sports Illustrated reported that a group of investors headed by Henry Nguyen, Los Angeles Dodgers investor Peter Guber and Cardiff City owner Vincent Tan agreed to purchase the club for a fee over $100 million.
-The sale would mean that Chivas USA would fold, with the second Los Angeles team to take the field as an expansion team with a new stadium in Downtown Los Angeles.
+The sale would mean that Chivas USA would fold completely, with the second Los Angeles team to take the field as a new expansion team with a new stadium in Downtown Los Angeles.

 Chivas USA ceased operations on October 27, 2014, with its player development academy continuing to be operated by MLS until June 2015.
 A dispersal draft took place after the 2014 season, having the remaining players from the club dispersed to other teams in the league.
 The league added two teams (New York City FC and Orlando City SC) to increase the total number from 19 to 20, with Kansas City and Houston shifting to the Western Conference to keep the conferences balanced.
-Los Angeles FC began play in 2018.
-They are not considered by the league to be a continuation of Chivas USA.

 Colors and badge

 Chivas USA's home uniform mirrored that of their parent club, Guadalajara, with a red-and-white striped shirt, blue shorts and blue socks.
 Chivas USA wore variations throughout its existence (with slight variations in trim, stripe width, number of stripes, and other minor details), and usually complemented this with a dark blue away uniform.

 The club badge was also virtually identical to that of Guadalajara, featuring the coat of arms of the city, but omitting the stars around the outside of the logo that represent each league title won by Guadalajara.

+In January 2014, the team applied for the trademarks "Los Angeles SC" and "Los Angeles F.C." with logos for both.
+The filings were leaked prior to the MLS buyout of Chivas USA the following month.